 Instrumental conditioning: failures of TD and possible solutions

 In contrast to the insights into the time-dependent associative representations during Pavlovian conditioning, the formal models of time-dependent representations governing instrumental (action-reward) conditioning remain less well developed.
 Instrumental contingencies present several additional challenges for a reinforcement learning model.
-First, the agent selects a temporally precise action instead of a temporally imprecise (Fiorillo et al., 2008, 2003) CR.
+First, the agent selects a temporally precise action instead of a temporally imprecise CR (Fiorillo et al., 2008, 2003).
 Thus, the model’s policy representation needs to precisely reflect various actions available at each time point.
-Next, while stimulus-reward contingencies are experienced passively, the agent has to actively explore available actions at various time points to uncover an action-reward contingency.
+Next, while stimulus-reward Pavlovian contingencies are experienced passively, an instrumental agent has to actively explore available actions at various time points to uncover an action-reward contingency.
 Finally, inaction or waiting incurs an opportunity cost, which a model should aim to minimize.
 These challenges are illustrated by two human experiments: the Clock Task (Moustafa, Cohen, Sherman, & Frank, 2008) and the Willingness to Wait Task (McGuire & Kable, 2012).
 As outlined in our brief review below, significant progress has been made in modeling strategic exploration of time-dependent contingencies (Badre, Doll, Long, & Frank, 2012).
 However, no model solutions to the problems of temporal policy representation and opportunity cost remain elusive.
 Against this backdrop, we developed a new model of exploration and exploitation of time-dependent instrumental contingencies.

 [An additional consideration in conceptualizing time-varying instrumental learning is whether the environment approximates a free operant paradigm in which the agent is able to make a series of choices that are reinforced probabilistically over a fixed amount time compared to an environment in which a fixed number of trials of finite length (e.g., 4 seconds) occur and the agent makes a single response for each trial.
 In the former case, opportunity cost may play a more significant role because waiting longer to emit a single response may result in a smaller cumulative gain than emitting several quick responses.
 Said differently, in free operant environments where reward contingencies vary in time, the agent’s goal is to learn how to maximize total reward over the entire experimental session (e.g., 10 minutes), not how to maximize the magnitude of each individual outcome.]